ftloksy/OUAuthentication/README.md

            npm run initdb

+          (console reponse)
+          john is Admin
+          emily is Admin
+          michael is Management
+          emma is Management
+          daniel is Management
+          olivia is Management

     This script will populate the database with initial data, including employees and their respective user roles, organisational units (OU) and divisions .